 The aim of the UDRC is to develop unprecedented research in signal processing with application to the defence industry and share knowledge, promote communications, guidance and training.
 The formation of consortia will bring together researchers from across the different aspects of signal processing to address the research challenges of operating in a networked battlespace.
 This will form part of a wider collaborative centre of excellence for signal processing that embraces academia, Research and Technology Organisations, defence manufacturing industries and the Defence Technology Centres.
 This collaboration will support a cutting edge signal and data processing capability in the UK, and lead to potentially greater research impact.

 UDRC Phase 1 Research commenced in 2009 and finished in 2013 and explores the two main themes of Classification and Multimodal Fusion and Detection, Localisation and Tracking.
 This work was led and coordinated by Imperial College London.

-UDRC Phase 2 Research commenced its phase of work in 2013, an ambitious 5 year project focusing on "Signal Processing in a Networked Battlespace".
-This research will deliver integrated multi-sensor systems as well as limiting data overload and maximising data relevance within the network, through novel acquisition, processing and sensor management.
+UDRC Phase 2 Research commenced its phase of work in 2013, this ambitious 5 year project was complete in 2018 and it focused on "Signal Processing in a Networked Battlespace".
+This research delivered integrated multi-sensor systems as well as limiting data overload and maximising data relevance within the network, through novel acquisition, processing and sensor management.

 UDRC Phase 3 will be announcing their research themes soon.